mediamonks/image-effect-renderer/README.md

 );
 ```

-Add an image you can apply the shader to.
-This can have 4 layers of images to read from the shader (make sure the images are preloaded first).
+You can add images to four different slots so you can use them in the shader (as iTexture0, ...iTexture3).
+Make sure the images are fully loaded when added.
 ```ts
 import { ImageEffectRenderer } from 'seng-effectrenderer';
 import shader from './shader.glsl';